Home

 4. Save your kitchen waste (no meat products) and put this over the garden waste.

 5. Put on a thin layer of soil.
-This helps keep away the flies and odor.
+This helps keep away the flies and odour.

 6. Repeat steps 2 to 5.